newlandsvalley/purescript-school-of-music/README.md

 Editor
 ------

-The editor allows you to enter or load PSoM text and will parse the text after every keystroke.
+The editor hase been developed using Halogen and allows you to enter PSoM text and will parse the text after every keystroke.
 If it is valid, a player will appear, otherwise an error message is shown.

-In fact there are two editors which are intended to have identical capabilities - one in Pux and the other in Halogen.
-I am still trying to evaluate which UI library I prefer and this seemed to be a good way to decide.
-Both are clearly capable of doing the job and they produce javascript output of very similar size.
-At the moment, I am veering towards Halogen for the following reasons:

-*  It has a well developed concept of self-contained components that can encapsulate their own state.
-This means that eventually we should see a market in pluggable Halogen components grow up which should considerably cut down development costs.
-Pux, being TEA based, has no such concept.
-*  It uses its own VDom representation - it has no need of React.
-*  It has been developed commercially and therefore there is a strong incentive to fix bugs quickly.
-*  The structure of the application tends to be cleaner because of a better separation  of concerns.
-*  Granted, the types are scary but the documentation is so good you can almost take a cookbook approach to building a UI.

-The only disadvantage that I have discovered so far is that, if you have an input signal that you wish to use as a triggering event, Pux (being Signal-based) is significantly easier to use.
+On startup, it loads a pre-selected set of instrument soundfonts which you can later change if you prefer.
+It also allows you to import an ABC file as PSoM and to load or save the PSoM text.

+There is also a deprecated Pux editor which will not be maintained beyond PureScript 0.11.

 Design Questions
 ----------------